What Can You Do With A Major In Communication?

 Advertising - Every semester Advertising and Public Relations students create fully planned campaigns for First Coast area non-profit organizations.

-Journalism - Journalism students research and write the annual Hope Fund series of stories in the Florida Times-Union and contribute several types of content to the newspaper's Jacksonville.com web site.
+Multimedia Journalism and Production- Students produce In Tune with Jacksonville, a monthly public affairs program broadcast by locally by WCWJ-TV and research and write the annual Hope Fund series of stories in the Florida Times-Union and contribute several types of content to the newspaper's Jacksonville.com web site.

 Public Relations - Every semester Advertising and Public Relations students create fully planned campaigns for First Coast area non-profit organizations.